-Mr. Speaker: I shall be offering an amendment to the Commodity Exchange Act Extension (H.R.
-10285) that would tighten up the procedures under which the Commodity Futures Trading Commission oversees rule changes proposed by the numerous contract markets in this country.
+When the House considers the Commodity Exchange Act Extension (H.R.
+10285) today, I shall be offering an amendment that would tighten-up the procedures under which the Commodity Futures Trading Commission oversees rule changes proposed by the numerous contract markets in this country.